 - Establish criteria for terminating a shipping relationship.

-As a sound practice, U.S. banks should inform Currency Originators and Intermediaries of the BSA/AML-related requirements and expectations that apply to U.S. banks.
-U.S. banks also should understand the BSA/AML controls that apply to, or are otherwise adopted by, the Currency Originator or Intermediary, including any customer due diligence and recordkeeping requirements or practices.
+As a sound practice, U.S. banks should inform currency originators, shippers, and intermediaries of the BSA/AML-related requirements and expectations that apply to U.S. banks.
+U.S. banks also should understand the BSA/AML controls that apply to, or are otherwise adopted by, the currency originator, shipper, or intermediary, including any customer due diligence and recordkeeping requirements or practices.

 Other bank controls may also prove useful in protecting banks against illicit bulk shipments of currency.
 These may include effective controls over foreign correspondent banking activity, pouch activity, funds transfers, international Automated Clearing House transactions, and remote deposit capture.

-U.S. banks should establish agreements or contracts with Currency Originators or Intermediaries.
-The agreement or contract should describe each party’s responsibilities and other relevant details of the relationship.
-The agreement or contract should reflect and be consistent with any BSA/AML considerations that apply to the bank, the Currency Originator or Intermediary, and the Currency Originator or Intermediary’s customers.
-The agreement or contract should also address expectations about due diligence and permitted third-party usage of the shipper’s services.
+U.S. banks should establish agreements or contracts with currency originators, shippers, intermediaries, and/or established common carriers such as the ones that are allowed to deliver directly to the bank's vault.191 For additional details, refer to Treatment of Armored Car Service Transactions Conducted on Behalf of Financial Institution Customers or Third Parties for Currency Transaction Report Purposes FIN-2013-R001, July 12, 2013.
+The agreement or contract should describe each party's responsibilities and other relevant details of the relationship.
+The agreement or contract should reflect and be consistent with any BSA/AML considerations that apply to the bank, the common carrier, currency originator or intermediary, and their customers.
+The agreement or contract should also address expectations about due diligence and permitted use of the shipper's services by third parties.
 While agreements and contracts should also provide for respective BSA/AML controls, obligations, and considerations, U.S. banks cannot shift their BSA/AML responsibilities to others.